 If you have a campaign treasurer appointment on file with one authority, and you wish to accept campaign contributions or make or authorize campaign expenditures in connection with another office that would require filing with a different authority, you must file a new campaign treasurer appointment and a copy of your old campaign treasurer appointment (certified by the old authority) with the new filing authority before beginning your campaign.
-You should also provide written notice to the original filing authority that your future reports will be filed with another authority.
+You should also provide written notice to the original filing authority that your future reports will be filed with another authority; use Form CTA-T for this purpose.